Cromford Mills

 What is there to do at Cromford Mills?

-You can go on a guided tour of the mill and find out how the mill changed the world we live in today.
+You can take a guided tour of the mill and learn how it changed the world we live in today.
 You can also extend to a mill and village tour.
-Self-guided audio tours are available from the mill shop which allow you to explore Cromford village.
+Self-guided audio tours are available from the mill shop, which allow you to explore Cromford village.
 They sometimes even host the tours in costume.
 Lumsdale Valley tours are also available.
-This is only for confident walkers and the tour costs £4 each.
-You can also do a self-guided tour down through the gorge which takes around 1.5 hours to complete the round trip.
+This is only for confident walkers.
+You can also do a self-guided tour down through the gorge, which takes around 1.5 hours to complete the round trip.

-In the Arkwright Experience you can discover more about Cromford Mills and life for the workers, dress up as a cotton spinner, or be part of a portrait as one of the mill owners family in their activity room.
-New activities are being introduced all of the time.
+In the Arkwright Experience, you can discover more about Cromford Mills and life for the workers, dress up as a cotton spinner, or be part of a portrait as one of the mill owner’s family in their activity room.
+New activities are being introduced all the time.

 Important Information Cromford Mills